The health centre is available for medical advice, routine treatment or attention for illness or accident while you are

 All students should register with the University health centre unless they are already registered with another local doctor.
 As students, you will be able to see your ‘home’ doctor as a ‘temporary resident’ during the holidays but should remain permanently registered with the University health centre during your time at RAU.

 This is important because your record will then be available should you require medical attention.
 All overseas students are eligible for NHS treatment provided they are studying in the UK for six months or more.
 Following registration, you will receive a letter confirming that you are a patient at the Phoenix Surgery.

 How do I make an appointment?

-The surgery operates via a drop-in system run by the University nurse.
-The nurse uses a triage system to decide if a doctor’s appointment is necessary.
+All appointments are initially carried out by a triage nurse by telephone.
+A face-to-face appointment can then be organised if needed, but many things can be resolved over the phone.
 Please be prepared to discuss your concerns openly to facilitate this process.
 However, if you specifically wish to see the doctor, you will be able to make an appointment.